waldenjoy/android-face-fusion/README.md

 2. On first launch, models auto-download from HuggingFace (~739 MB)
 3. Select source image (face to use) and target image (face to replace)
 4. Tap **Swap Faces**

+## Releases
+Android release should be available to the right.

 ## Models